Home

 Funding secured

-From July 2022, CHSP funding of $600k per year for approximately 500 clients was secured, following an offer from the Australian Department of Health and Ageing to take over the services previously contracted to the City of West Torrens.
+From July 2022, a large amount of government funding for approximately 500 clients was secured, following an offer from the Australian Government Department of Health and Ageing to take over the services previously contracted to the City of West Torrens.

 2024